OrdinaNederland/mvc10-workshop/README.md

 }
 ```

+5) Redeploy the application.

-5) Now if you go to localhost:8080/jugsite/app/session, you will get all the submissions.
-And if you go to [http://localhost:8080/jugsite/app/session/currentUser](http://localhost:8080/jugsite/app/session/currentUser) those for the current user
+6) Now if you go to [http://localhost:8080/jugsite/app/session](http://localhost:8080/jugsite/app/session), you will get all the submissions.
+   And if you go to [http://localhost:8080/jugsite/app/session/currentUser](http://localhost:8080/jugsite/app/session/currentUser) those for the current user.

 # Task 3: Switch user